I started learning Persian just over two months ago. Where am I at today?

 Overall, I’m really enjoying learning the Persian language.
 I’ve gathered a lot of information but there a couple of things that I still really need to do to contextualize everything I’ve learned in Persian.

 The first is that I need to have more conversation practice.
 For now, I go over basic structures and phrases in my lessons, and learn on my own, but I’m not having casual conversations often enough.
 When I do chat with my friends, it’s still very English based, though I do try to throw in and use Persian phrases when I can.

 The second is that I need to work on grammar.
 I know quite a bit of vocabulary, but I still struggle to put it together to express my thoughts.

 These are both things that I plan to work on this next month.
-Especially since my Day 90 video is coming up for the Fluent in 3 Months Challenge where I will need to have a 15-minute conversation in Persian!
+Especially since my Day 90 video is coming up for the Fluent in 3 Months Bootcamp (formerly the Challenge) where I will need to have a 15-minute conversation in Persian!